Stanley Hallett: The Chicago years

 In 1963, Hallett received his Ph.D. from Boston University.
 His dissertation was entitled "Ethical Issues in Urban Planning and Development."

 He spent that summer in the south, at the invitation of Ed King.
 Hallett says, "I had another friend from Boston, Ed King, who was a pastor at Tougaloo College in Mississippi. ...Ed told me 16 civil rights workers had been killed—this was the summer of '63—and he felt the news wasn't being reported. ...I said, 'What can I do?'
 He said, 'The most important thing is for you to come down here.
 We have to get outside credible sources in here to get the news out.'
 I went down and spent a week in Mississippi with Ed.
 When I came back, I reported it to a meeting of the Church Federation of Greater Chicago.
 I gave probably the best speech of my life.
 And then we began to organize a delegation of clergy to go there from northern cities with the purpose of keeping down the violence.
 The clergy would come back to Detroit or Baltimore, and then there would be an article in the local papers from somebody they trusted.
 One after another the major metropolitan dailies started to report what was going on.
 Nicholas von Hoffman was a reporter for the Chicago Daily News.
 When we were working on desegregating churches in Mississippi, I would talk to Nick every night.
 Nick would suggest what to do next because he knew what would make the news.
 And we'd act it out.
 He was the only reporter I knew who'd help make the news so he could write about it."
 That year Hallett also worked as a consultant to developer Jim Rouse on the planning and development of Columbia, Maryland.

 In 1965, Hallett worked to bring clergy from Chicago and other northern cities to the call of the Civil Rights Movement.
 He and other "bishops, rabbis, ministers, priests and nuns felt the call to march in Alabama with Martin Luther King."
 Hallett was quoted in the Time Magazine article of Friday, April 9, 1965, entitled Churches: The Selma Spirit—"It was a breakthrough into a whole new spirit," he says, "a sense of being part of a community at a level and depth that we've never known before."

-In 1968, Hallett's church, the Church of the Holy Covenant on Diversey Street in Chicago, provided lodging for protesters during the Democratic convention.